-Steinbeck Young Authors is an innovative program that was created to provide an opportunity for middle school students to explore the excitement of writing, enhance their writing skills, and introduce them to the works of John Steinbeck.
+Steinbeck Young Authors is an innovative program that was created to provide an opportunity for middle school students to explore the excitement of writing, enhance their writing skills, and introduce them to the works and themes of John Steinbeck.

 Over 4,600 students participated in the 2014/15 Steinbeck Young Authors Program.
 Thank you to all the students, teachers, schools, writing coaches, and supporters who helped make this such a successful year!

 Serving over 25,000 students since 2002, SYA has played a significant role in promoting literacy and encouraging middle school students to envision themselves as active co-creators of their educational future.